Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 2live state: 1.82 GiB

 3unused reservation: 81.8%PagedAttention adapts the concept of paging from operating systems to LLM serving.[1]
 Instead of contiguous buffers, the KV cache is divided into fixed-size blocks.
-In the original vLLM paper, each block holds 16 tokens.[1]
+Block size is a runtime choice.
+After its ablation study, the original vLLM evaluation used a default of 16 tokens per block.[1]

-Naive KV cache allocation is like reserving a full pallet position for every possible package size, even when most orders only need a small bin.
-Most reserved space goes unused.
-PagedAttention is like a shared bin system that assigns fixed-size slots only as requests need them, and those slots don't have to sit next to each other.
-When a request finishes, its slots are immediately available for the next request.
+Naive KV cache allocation reserves one large contiguous region for each request's maximum possible sequence, even when the request uses only part of it.
+Most reserved space can go unused.
+PagedAttention assigns fixed-size blocks only as requests need them, and those blocks don't have to sit next to each other in physical memory.
+When a request finishes, its blocks are immediately available for the next request.
 Waste is mostly limited to each request's final partially filled block.

 This allows the system to allocate memory dynamically, one block at a time, only when needed.